Checklist for installing update 2002 for Configuration Manager

 - Remote site system roles on other servers

-For more information, see Use alerts and the status system.
+For more information, see Use the status system.

 Review file and data replication between sites